 I want her to have what she requires to succeed in school, but I also don’t want her to stand out in a way that makes her a target for other kids.

 Special note: Depending on the size of your beads, you might want to use shorter words rather than longer ones.
-Our beads were medium-sized, and Superkid was all most too big for my daughter’s wrist once it was in binary.
+Our beads were medium-sized, and Superkid was almost too big for my daughter’s wrist once it was in binary.

 If your child doesn’t want to wear a bracelet, these can also be made into keychains or backpack pulls.